damiantgill/js-parser-combinators/README.md

 console.log(question_string_parser('Why is your cow wearing a waistcoat?')); //fails!;
 ```
 > [!NOTE]
 > Parsers return a result as soon as a match is found.
 They will not parse to the end of the string by default.
-To force the parser to match against the entire string and explicit **END** token needs to be included.
+To force the parser to match against the entire string an explicit **END** token needs to be included.

 ```javascript
 import {$, string_parser, either, sequence, END} from "./parser.js";